rhys-john-miller/4G_Handover_Verification/README.md

 The files above contain a main process with multiple entities UE, source Node, target Node and MME, adn/or multiple sessions thereof.
 The "X2_ndevices.pv" file encodes the original X2 protocol and the "X2_ndevices_patched.pv" file encodes our new, secure version of X2, in this setting.

-The following file is for the forward secrecy attack on the X2 protocol:
+The backward secrecy attacks can be found in:

-- X2_forwardSecrecy.pv
+- X2_backwardSecrecy.pv

+### Traces

+Inside of this folder you will find the supporting traces for each of the queries for all of the X2 ProVerif files.

-## S1 File Structure
+## 3) S1 File Structure

-The S1 folder contains the following proverif files:
+The S1 folder contains:

--S1.pv
--S1patched.pv
+- S1.pv
+- S1patched.pv

 The files above contain a main process with just one session of the following entities: UE, source Node, target Node and MME.
 The "S1.pv" file encodes the original S1 protocol and the "S1patched.pv" file encodes our new, secure version of S1.